zcutlip/broken_abandoned/part_14/README.md

 Put ``kernel-lzma.bin`` into payload-src/.

+Unpack the squashfs.bin into a root filesystem.
+Extracting a SquashFS filesystem is beyond the scope of this documentation.

+You'll need to put a copy of the non-minimized root filesystem in place for stage 2.
+Put an unmodified ``rootfs.tar.gz`` in ``exploit-src/stage2/src/``.

 Then, you'll need to generate a minimized root filesytem directory as described in [part 11](http://shadow-file.blogspot.com/2015/07/abandoned-part-11.html).

-Tar up your minimized root filesystem, and put ``rootfs.tar.gz`` in exploit-src/stage1/src/.
+Tar up your minimized root filesystem, and put ``rootfs.tar.gz`` in ``exploit-src/stage1/src/``.

 The mtd writer is responsible for flashing the stage 2 firmware image.
 I have modified this utility from OpenWRT to work with this project.
 Check out the source and put it in place: